Elementary Education, BS

 3 Semester Credit Hours (3 Lecture Hours)

 Studies in methodology and techniques available for teaching those whose native language is not English.
 Testing and assessment of English language learners will be integrated into the course.
+This course is limited to Juniors and Seniors only.

 Prerequisite: EDUC 3211.